ravaluday/SAP_Project/README.md

 # Capstone-Project
-Sentiment Stability Across News and Social Engagement analyzes how sentiment patterns vary across industries using financial news and Twitter data.
-The project applies SQL, R, and time series forecasting to compare sentiment stability, volatility, and predictability, highlighting differences between professional reporting and public engagement.
+Analysis of sentiment stability across industries using financial news (2019–2020) and Twitter data (2021–2022).
+SQL and R were used for extraction, sentiment scoring, monthly aggregation, and ETS forecasting to compare volatility, predictability, and communication patterns across Tech, Retail, Healthcare, and Finance.